LUND HUMPHRIES FOUNDATION FOR VISUAL ARTS

 View allNews and Events

 BROWSE BY THEME IMAGES: Modern and Contemporary Painters: Hurvin Anderson, Maracus III, 2004 © Hurvin Anderson.
 Courtesy the artist and Thomas Dane Gallery.
 Photo: Richard Ivey.
-Reproduced in ‘Hurvin Anderson’; Sculpture and Installation: Nigel Hall, Mirrored, 2011.
-Edition of 3.
-Bronze.
-Private Collection UK.
-Reproduced in 'Nigel Hall'.
-Women in the Arts: Emily Young carving Cautha (2019), Tuscany, Italy.
+Reproduced in ‘Hurvin Anderson’; Women in the Arts: Emily Young carving Cautha (2019), Tuscany, Italy.
 Photograph by Joshua K. Jara.
 Reproduced in ‘Emily Young’; Hot Topics in the Art World: Photograph from the Art Business Conference, London, 2024.
 Surrealism: Dorothea Tanning, The Philosophers, 1952, courtesy of Mimi Johnson, Photo: Margaret Fox.
 Reproduced in 'Dorothea Tanning: Transformations'.
 Museums and Curating: A visitor at MbdK Leipzig.
 Photo: Dinah Casson.
-Reproduced in ‘Closed on Mondays’; History of Architecture: Lympne Castle, restored and extended by Robert Lorimer for Frank Tennant, from 1906.
+Reproduced in ‘Closed on Mondays’; Books on Cities: Gasholder Park seen from a balcony of the Tapestry Building at King's Cross.
+Photo: John Sturrock.
+Reproduced in 'King's Cross' 2025.
+History of Architecture: Lympne Castle, restored and extended by Robert Lorimer for Frank Tennant, from 1906.
 Photo: Robin Forster.
 Reproduced in ‘Edwardians and Their Houses’; The Future of Housing: Karl-Marx-Hof by Karl Ehn (1927-31), Art Kowalsky/Alamy.
 Reproduced in ‘Rebel Modernists’.